foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 gan_loss_layer
 gan_solver in SolverParameter
 pixelshuffler in ReshapeParameter
-dis_mode, gen_mode in ConvolutionParameter, InnerProductParameter and ScaleParameter
+dis_mode and gen_mode in ConvolutionParameter, InnerProductParameter and ScaleParameter
 weight_fixed in ConvolutionParameter and InnerProductParameter

 FlowNet2 related